navyansh1/navyansh1/README.md

 <div align="center">

-*"Your life is a movie and you are the director and protagonist"* ✨
+*"Life's a movie - you're the director and star"*

 </div>